hvopen/hvopen-website/_events/2018/2018-09-05-realtime-data-with-mqtt.md

 type: meeting
 ---

-MQTT is Publish / Subscribe data protocol that's used throughout the Internet of Things space.
+MQTT is a Publish / Subscribe data protocol that's used throughout the Internet of Things space.
 But it can also be used for all kinds of real time data streams, including turning government provided open data into open event streams.